janniklth/Connect4_ConsoleGame/README.md

 Connect 4 is a classic two-player game where the goal is to connect four discs of the same color in a vertical, horizontal, or diagonal line on a grid.
 This project provides a command-line interface to play the game against a bot or another human player.

+### Class Diagram

+- `App`: Represents a computer-controlled player with different strategies.
+- `Game`: Represents the game logic and controls the flow of the game.
+- `Board`: Manages the game board and provides operations for placing discs and checking win conditions.
+- `Player`: Represents a player and stores information such as player name and disc color.

 ## Features

 - Interactive gameplay for two human players